compulim/react-chain-of-responsibility/README.md

 To reduce learning curve and likelihood of bugs, we disabled this feature until developers are more proficient with this package.

-If the `request` object passed to `next()` differs from the original `request` object, a reminder will be logged in the console.
+With the default settings, if the `request` object passed to `next()` differs from the original `request` object, a reminder will be logged in the console.

 ## Behaviors

 ### `<Proxy>` vs. `useBuildComponentCallback`

-Most of the time, use `<Proxy>`.
+Most of the time, use `<Proxy>` unless precise rendering is needed.

 Behind the scene, `<Proxy>` call `useBuildComponentCallback()` to build the component it would morph into.

 You can use the following decision tree to know when to use `<Proxy>` vs. `useBuildComponentCallback`

-- If you want to know what component will render before actual render happen, use `useBuildComponentCallback()`
+- If you need to know what component will be rendered before actual render happen, use `useBuildComponentCallback()`
-  - For example, using `useBuildComponentCallback()` allow you to know if the middleware will skip rendering the request
+  - For example, using `useBuildComponentCallback()` allow you to know if the middleware would skip rendering the request
 - If your component use `request` prop which is conflict with `<Proxy>`, use `useBuildComponentCallback()`
 - Otherwise, use `<Proxy>`